sbwiecko/RNAseq_UPenn/README.md

 # RNAseq_UPenn

-scripts from the course on RNAseq data analysis provided by UPenn (http://diytranscriptomics.com/)
+scripts and data from the course on RNAseq data analysis provided by UPenn (<http://diytranscriptomics.com/>)